-- No coach, teacher or administrator is permitted to have access to or control of a student's personal social media account. - Students should never include their email nor their cellphone number in their social media bios. - Coaches should never tag a student's account when posting social media messages.
-Coaches may want to post specific highlights, game / season achievements or accolades on either the coach's professional page or on a school's social media page.
-Students should be mentioned by name only. - Per the PIAA bylaws, students, teachers and coaches shall not use social media to criticize contest officials or to promote rumors of questionable practices by opponents.
+• No coach, teacher or administrator is permitted to have access to or control of a student's personal social media account.

+- Students should never include their email nor their cellphone number in their social media bios. - A student's personal social media account should not be tagged or linked to when posting social media messages. - Coaches may want to post specific highlights, game / season achievements or accolades on either the coach's professional page or on a school's social media page.
+Students should be mentioned by first name only. - Per the PIAA bylaws, students, teachers and coaches shall not use social media to criticize contest officials or to promote rumors of questionable practices by opponents.
 Failure to follow this policy may result in disciplinary action.